ERF: Energy Research and Forecasting Model: Verification Validation

 Our model configuration follows \citet{Beare2006_GABLS1}.
 The initial conditions are an idealized sounding described by: surface pressure of 1008~hPa; potential temperature of 265~K from the ground up to 100~m; a strongly stable layer aloft with lapse rate of 10~K/km; and a constant wind field, equal to the geostrophic wind $(U_g,V_g) = (8,0)$~m/s.
 All cases use a WRF-like $5^{\rm th}$ ($3^{\rm rd}$)-order horizontal (vertical) advection scheme.

 For LES cases, the Deardorff and Smagorinsky models are used for turbulence closure.
-The solution in the LES cases is advanced for roughly 9 hours with $\Delta t=0.05$ s and 8 substeps per timestep.
-The SCM uses $\Delta t=1$ s and 6 substeps per timestep.
+The solution in the LES cases is advanced for roughly 9 hours with $\Delta t=0.05$ s, 8 substeps per timestep, and a uniform grid size of 3.125 m.
+The SCM uses $\Delta t=1$ s, 6 substeps per timestep, and a uniform grid size of 6.25 m.
 For the LES cases, this corresponds to acoustic and advective CFLs of over 5 and 0.13, respectively.
 We present ERF results alongside previous results from the GABLS intercomparison, along with publicly available results for two additional codes within the DOE ExaWind software suite, AMR-Wind and Nalu-Wind (Figure~\ref{fig:gabls1_profiles}).

 Results from ERF show excellent agreement with previous LES simulations (Figure~\ref{fig:gabls1_profiles}).
 The ERF SCM result uses the MYNN Level-2.5 PBL scheme and compares well with previous GABLS1 SCM simulations in \citet[][]{cuxart_single-column_2006}.
 Notable differences are the positive wind-speed bias (Figure~\ref{fig:gabls1_profiles}a), attributed to excessive mixing (Figure~\ref{fig:gabls1_profiles}c--e) typical of SCM simulations.
 All LES profiles lie within the range of previously simulated values.
 Furthermore, the ERF LES results tend to agree most closely with the recent Exawind simulations.
 Sensitivity to the choice of SGS model is most clearly seen in the mean velocity profile above the jet nose (around 175~m AGL, Figure~\ref{fig:gabls1_profiles}a) and at the base of the temperature inversion (between 200--250~m AGL, Figure~\ref{fig:gabls1_profiles}b).
 These differences in the ERF LES mean profiles can be attributed to differences in the exchange of heat at the top of the ABL (Figure~\ref{fig:gabls1_profiles}e), for which the ABL with Smagorinsky closure shows excessive dissipation.
 In the future, this may be remedied with a stability correction to the eddy diffusivities based on Brunt--V\"ais\"al\"a frequency \citep{WRF:Skamarock}.